Estimated Read Time: 11.5 Minutes

 Distributor: I love the historic tie-in!
 I have some thoughts and ideas for the festival and the banquet after.
 Would you like to hear them?

 Client: I’d love some ideas, there’s so much to do and I need some help.

 Alright, that might not be exactly how a conversation will flow, but the point is that due to asking why the distributor got more information to assist with the project and opened up an opportunity to offer more products.

-Here, the distributor can offer creative ideas for the festival event, from shirts to cups and everything in between, for prizes at the booths and swag bags.
+Here, the distributor can offer creative ideas for the festival event, from shirts to cups and everything in between, for prizes at the booths, and the swag bags.
 The distributor can also offer ideas for commemoratives or awards for the partners, clients, and executive team that will fit the theme but are still high-quality.